awslabs/amazon-qldb-shell/README.md

   - `\set edit-mode [emacs|vi]` Toggle between Emacs/Vi keybindings.
   - `\set terminator-required [true|false]` Toggle `terminator_required`.
 - `\show tables`
-  - Display a list of tables in the current ledger.
+  - Display a list of active tables in the current ledger.
 - `\status`
-  - Prints out things like connection status, server ping latency, etc.
+  - Prints out your current region, ledger and Shell version.
 - `\env`
   - Prints out your current environment settings including where they were set from.
 - `\ping`